-Based on Orientation and The Way to Test Direct Competence Tests Indirect Competence Test Direct Performance Test Indirect Performance Test measures the students knowledge about language componen t , like grammar or vocabulary skill in reading, writing, speaking, a nd listening elicitation uses one of the basic skills , speaking, listening, reading, or writing. does not use one of the basic skills test uses other ways, such as multiple choice. through direct communication does not use the basic skill Example a teacher wants to know about students grammar knowledge .
+Based on Orientation and The Way to Test Direct Competence Tests Indirect Competence Test Direct Performance Test Indirect Performance Test measures the students knowledge about language componen t , like grammar or vocabulary skill in reading, writing, speaking, and listening elicitation uses one of the basic skills , speaking, listening, reading, or writing. does not use one of the basic skills test uses other ways, such as multiple choice. through direct communication does not use the basic skill Example a teacher wants to know about students grammar knowledge .
 The teacher ask the students to write a letter to elicit students knowledge in grammar. the teacher want to know about students grammar knowledge The teacher gives a multiple choice test for the students to measure students knowledge in grammar. the teacher wants to know the students skill in writing , the teacher asks the students to write a letter , or to write a short story. the teacher wants to measure the students skill in listening .
 The teacher gives some picture and asks the students to arrange the pictures into correct order based on the story that they listen to.

-Based on Score Interpretation Norm-Referenced Test Criterion-Referenced Test designed to highlight achievement differences between and among students to produce a dependable rank order of students across a continuum of achievement from high achievers to low achievers determine what test takers can do and what they know , not how they compare to others School systems might want to classify students in this way so that they can be properly placed in remedial or gifted programs Educators may choose to use a criterion-referenced test when they wish to see how well students have learned the knowledge and skills which they are expected to have mastered .
+Based on Score e Interpretation Norm-Referenced Test Criterion-Referenced Test designed to highlight achievement differences between and among students to produce a dependable rank order of students across a continuum of achievement School systemsmight want to classify students in this wayEducators may choose to use a criterion-referenced test when they will see how well students have learned the knowledge and skills which they are expected to have mastered.
 The content selected according to how well it ranks students from high achievers to low chosen by how well it discriminates among students determined by how well it matches the learning outcomes deemed most important. selected on the basis of its significance in the curriculum.
-This type of information can useful for deciding whether or not students need remedial assistance or is a candidate for a gifted program .
+This type of information can useful for deciding whether or not students need remedial assistance or is a candidate for a gifted program.
 This information may be used as one piece of information to determine how well the student is learning the desired curriculum and how well the school is teaching that curriculum.
 Score gives little information about what the student actually knows or can do . give detailed information about how well a student has performed on each of the educational goals or outcomes included in that test.
-9 iSeeU (02-05-